RicHep365/ShadowRacingAI/README.md

     4.	javascript
     5. Bootstrap 4.3.1

-External sources
+**External sources**

     1. Font-Awesome
     2. Google Fonts

-Features
+__**Features**__

 The site has a modern navigation using the fa-ellipsis-v (three vertical dots) which is always collapsed to give the website the clean design is requires.
 It has smooth scrolling using the scroll-behaviour: smooth; attribute.
 Modern, but popular fonts were selected and imported from google fonts.
 I have used uniform icons from font awesome for each section of the site to give it continuity.
 A favicon has been added using a 16x16 version of the logo png.

-Features Left to Implement
+**Features Left to Implement**

 As present the site is purely for advertising purposes, in the future I will add sign up and login features behind a pay wall, a user section where they can see the day tips and also add a chart which automatically updates from results rather than a static image and will be interactive for users.

-Testing
+__**User Story**__

+As a user I am looking for a relaiable horse tipping service, that can provide me with daily tips with a simple user experience.

+I want a service that can provide me with consistant monthly profits, for a minimum of effort.

+__**Testing**__

 The website has an enticing home page which draws the user in.
-The chevron on the home page takes the user down to the about us section when clicked.
+As the home page occupies the whole screen on loading there's a chevron indicating more information below which takes the user down to the about us section when clicked.
 It uses smooth scrolling so there’s no jerky movements to the site and it navigates well.

-Alternatively, the toggler dropdown menu provides the user with the option to scroll to the other sections of the website, this also uses the smooth scroll-behaviour attribute.
+The toggler dropdown menu provides the user with the option to scroll to the other sections of the website, this also uses the smooth scroll-behaviour attribute.
 The menu automatically closes when navigated away from using some additional javascript.

+There is a description of the team behind the service as well as details of the timing and type of tips the service provides.
+There is also a chart showing the systems result over time, satisfying the users questions about how the service works.
+Below this there is a contact form for the user to find out more information about the service if they still have questions.

 The contact form is not yet functional, the button takes you back to the home page.
 However it includes validation that each section has been completed.